ruudgreven/MavenTemplateProjects/JerseyWebProjectTemplate.md

 - Open the GIT repository, then go to Working Directory and right click on the project (e.g. JerseyWebProjectTemplate) and choose "Import projects..."
 - Choose "Import as general project".
 Click Next and Finish.
 - Open a command prompt and go to the directory of your project (under workspace\yourprojectname, where you find the pom.xml file).
+- type "mvn install".
+After maven downloaded the necessesary packages it gives an error, that is not a problem now.
 - type "mvn eclipse:eclipse -Dwtpversion=1.5".
 - Go back to eclipse, JEE Perspective, Right click on your project and click refresh.